NVIDIA/cutlass/media/docs/efficient_gemm.md

 ### Thread-level GEMM

 At the lowest level of blocking, each thread is responsible for processing a certain number of elements.
-Threads cannot access each other's registers so we choose an organization that enables values held in registers to be reused for multiple math instructions.
+Threads cannot access each other's registers, so we choose an organization that enables reuse of values held in registers for multiple math instructions.
 This results in a 2D tiled structure within a thread, in which each thread issues a sequence of independent math instructions to the CUDA cores and computes an accumulated outer product.